paritytech/prdoc/README.md

     Usage: prdoc check [OPTIONS]

     Options:
-      -d, --directory <DIRECTORY>  Base directory for the files [default: .]
       -f, --file <FILE>                    Directly specify the file to be checked.
-It can be relative to the base directory -n, --number <NUMBER>        number
+It can be relative to the base directory -c, --config <CONFIG>                [env: PRDOC_CONFIG=prdoc.toml]
+      -n, --number <NUMBER>                number
+      -d, --prdoc-folders <PRDOC_FOLDERS>  [env: PRDOC_FOLDER=]
       -l, --list <LIST>                    Get the list of PR numbers from a file -j, --json                           Output as json
       -h, --help                           Print help

 ### Load